Serving all people by providing personalized health and wellness through exemplary care, education and research.

 There are no muscles in the breast, but muscles lie under each breast and cover the ribs.

 Each breast also contains blood vessels and vessels that carry lymph.
-The lymph vessels lead to small bean-shaped organs called lymph nodes, clusters of which are found under the arm, above the collarbone, and in the chest, as well as in many other parts of the body.
+The lymph vessels lead to small bean-shaped organs called lymph nodes.
+These lymph nodes are found in clusters under the arm, above the collarbone, and in the chest.
+They are also in many other parts of the body.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |